Detection Chokepoints: Starting from Scratch

 If you do detection work long enough, you start to notice the same pattern.
 A new loader

 detection.
-You write it, ship it, and move on to the next report.
+You write it, test it, send it into production and move onto the next threat.
 The problem is what most of

-those detections are pinned to (a file name, a hash, a specific tool) is the part the attacker
+those detections are pinned to (a file name, a hash, specific tool artifacts etc.) is the part the attacker

 fully controls.
-They can recompile, rename, or swap the whole framework for free.
+They can recompile, rename, or swap the whole framework to evade detection.
 Pin your rule

 to mimikatz.exe and you’ve signed up to lose the moment someone changes a filename.